jagthedrummer/going_serverless/going_serverless.md

 3. Container is loaded with your code

-4. Your code begins exeuction
+4. Your code begins execution

 5. Your code returns a result